Last Updated on February 23, 2024

 Indian Prune, also known as black plum or jamun fruit, is a sweet and tart fruit that originates from India.

-Packed with nutrients like vitamin C and iron, this small dark purple fruit offers various health benefits.
+Packed with nutrients like vitamin C and iron, this small dark purple fruit offers various nutritional benefits.

 14. Indian Sherbet Berry